CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 If a component is valuable to you, then you need to take care of it accordingly.
 Regardless of whether it is Open Source or not.

-### 6. Open Source Maintainers aren't motivated by pay
+### 6. Most Open Source Maintainers aren't motivated by pay

 Instead, they _enjoy_.
 They may be learning, helping, playing or just creating something they can _be proud of_, or that they may _complete_.